Creative Expressions 2025 Skip to main content

 General Rules:

-2. All entries must be submitted by Monday, November 11, 2024, at 5:00 pm.
-No late submissions will be accepted.
+2. All entries must be submitted by October 3rd, 2025.
+Late submissions will not be accepted.

 5. Participants agree to allow their work to be displayed or performed as part of the competition.